 \section{Abstract}

-Modern data-driven machine learning system designs exploit inductive biases on architectural structure, invariance and equivariance requirements, task specific loss functions, and computational optimization tools.
-Previous works have illustrated that inductive bias in the early layers of the encoder in the form of human specified quasi-invariant filters can serve as a powerful inductive bias to attain better robustness and transparency in learned classifiers.
-This paper explores this further in the context of representation learning with local plasticity rules i.e. bio-inspired Hebbian learning .
-We propose a modular framework trained with a bio-inspired variant of contrastive predictive coding (Hinge CLAPP Loss).
-Our framework is composed of parallel encoders each leveraging a different invariant visual descriptor as an inductive bias.
-We evaluate the representation learning capacity of our system in a classification scenario on image data of various difficulties (GTSRB, STL10, CODEBRIM) as well as video data (UCF101).
-Our findings indicate that this form of inductive bias can be beneficial in closing the gap between models with local plasticity rules and backpropagation models as well as learning more robust representations in general.
+Modern data-driven machine learning system designs exploit inductive biases in architectural structure, invariance and equivariance requirements, task-specific loss functions, and computational optimization tools.
+Previous works have illustrated that human-specified quasi-invariant filters can serve as a powerful inductive bias in the early layers of the encoder, enhancing robustness and transparency in learned classifiers.
+This paper explores this further within the context of representation learning with bio-inspired Hebbian learning rules.
+We propose a modular framework trained with a bio-inspired variant of contrastive predictive coding, comprising parallel encoders that leverage different invariant visual descriptors as inductive biases.
+We evaluate the representation learning capacity of our system in classification scenarios using diverse image datasets (GTSRB, STL10, CODEBRIM) and video datasets (UCF101).
+Our findings indicate that this form of inductive bias significantly improves the robustness of learned representations and narrows the performance gap between models using local Hebbian plasticity rules and those using backpropagation, while also achieving superior performance compared to non-decomposed encoders.